China–United States relations: Competition for regional influence

-China's economic rise has led to some geo-political friction between the U.S. and China in East Asia as well as to an extent in Southeast Asia and in Central Asia including Afghanistan.
+China's economic rise has led to some geo-political friction between the US and China in East Asia as well as to an extent in Southeast Asia and in Central Asia including Afghanistan.
 For example, in response to China's response to the bombardment of Yeonpyeong by North Korea, "Washington is moving to redefine its relationship with South Korea and Japan, potentially creating an anti-China bloc in Northeast Asia that officials say they don't want but may need."
-The Chinese government fears a conspiracy by the U.S. to encircle it.
+The Chinese government fears a conspiracy by the US to encircle it.

 China and the United States have recently led competing efforts to gain Influence in East Asian and the Greater Asian-Pacific trade and development.
 In 2015, China led the creation of the Asian Infrastructure Investment Bank with the goal of financing projects that would spur the development of the lower-tier Asian economies, thus facilitating improved economic ties across the region.
 It has been suggested that the United States considered the AIIB to be a challenge to the US-backed Asian Development Bank and the World Bank and saw the Chinese effort as an attempt to set the global economic agenda on terms that would be formulated by the Chinese government.
 The Obama administration led an effort to enact the Trans-Pacific Partnership Agreement, a multilateral trade pact between a number of Pacific Rim countries, which excluded China.
 According to the US Trade Representative, the agreement was designed to "promote economic growth; support the creation and retention of jobs; enhance innovation, productivity and competitiveness; raise living standards; reduce poverty in the signatories' countries; and promote transparency, good governance, and enhanced labor and environmental protections."
 The Partnership was anticipated to impose costs on businesses dependent on regional markets.
-The deal was placed on hold after the U.S. withdrew from the agreement on 23 January 2017.
-The efforts are among the attempts by both the U.S. and China to increase their influence over the Asia-Pacific by strengthening their economic ties within the region.
+The deal was placed on hold after the US withdrew from the agreement on 23 January 2017.
+The efforts are among the attempts by both the US and China to increase their influence over the Asia-Pacific by strengthening their economic ties within the region.